And subheading could well be "Are people a special kind of animals..."

 “The ‘emotions’ are excellent examples of the fictional causes to which we commonly attribute behaviour,” said B.F.
 Skinner.

 “Because subjective phenomena cannot be observed objectively in animals, it is idle to claim or deny their existence,” said Niko Tinbergen, who won the Nobel Prize for work on animal behaviour.

 But Panksepp, WSU’s Baily Endowed Chair of Animal Well-Being Science, helped pioneer a new field of affective neuroscience.
 In the process he helped map out seven core emotional systems that lie deep in our brains.
 A stickler for language, he capitalized the systems, lest they be confused with their ordinary uses: SEEKING, RAGE, FEAR, LUST, CARE, SADNESS, and PLAY.
-For millions of years, these affects, or feelings, have guided animals to find food, fight off enemies, avoid predators, reproduce, raise young, cling to caregivers, and engage with others.
+For millions of years, these affects, (or feelings like doing something), have evolved to guide animals to find food, fight off enemies, avoid predators, reproduce, raise young, cling to caregivers, and engage with others.

-If you like work of neuroscience pioneers like Antonio Damasio and Joseph LeDoux and think about the applicability of neuroscience research views to modern day psychiatry, this will be a very interesting book.
-I will post updates as I go along with the book.
+If you like work of neuroscience pioneers like Antonio Damasio and Joseph LeDoux and think about the applicability of neuroscience research views to modern day psychiatry and psychotherapy, this will be a very interesting book to you.